Skip to main content

 • The Zoom link appears in the calendar invite.

-• The event shows up in MeetGeek's Upcoming meetings.
+• The event shows up in MeetGeek's Upcoming Meetings.

 • Your Voice Agent is listed as assigned to that meeting.